abramhindle/CMPUT404-project-socialdistribution/README.md

 ```
 5. Load seed data (note you might need to clear your database first)
 ```
-python manage.py flush   (if your database is not empty) python manage.py loaddata fixtures/all_data.json
+When asked for authentication enter any of the authors usernames with the password pass123 python manage.py flush   (if your database is not empty) python manage.py loaddata fixtures/all_data.json
 ```